matomo-org/matomo-java-tracker/README.md

 * `.delay(...)` The duration on how long the tracker collects actions until they will be sent out as a bulk request.
   Default: 1 seconds
 * `.enabled(...)` The tracker is enabled per default.
 You can disable it per configuration with this flag.
-* `.logFailedTracking(...)` Will send errors to the log if the Matomo Tracking API responds with an errornous HTTP code
+* `.logFailedTracking(...)` Will send errors to the log if the Matomo Tracking API responds with an erroneous HTTP code
 * `.connectTimeout(...)` allows you to change the default connection timeout of 10 seconds.
 0 is interpreted as infinite, null uses the system default
 * `.socketTimeout(...)` allows you to change the default socket timeout of 10 seconds.
 0 is